authelia/authelia/docs/content/en/integration/prologue/get-started.md

 The important sections to consider in initial configuration are as follows:

-1. [jwt_secret](../../configuration/identity-validation/reset-password.md#jwt_secret) which is used to sign identity verification emails for the reset password flow if enabled
+1. [jwt_secret](../../configuration/identity-validation/reset-password.md#jwt_secret) which is used to sign identity verification emails for the reset password flow if enabled.
-2. [authentication_backend](../../configuration/first-factor/introduction.md) which you must pick between [LDAP](../../configuration/first-factor/ldap.md) and a [YAML File](../../configuration/first-factor/file.md) and is essential for users to authenticate
+2. [authentication_backend](../../configuration/first-factor/introduction.md) which you must pick between [LDAP](../../configuration/first-factor/ldap.md) and a [YAML File](../../configuration/first-factor/file.md) and is essential for users to authenticate.
 3. [storage](../../configuration/storage/introduction.md) which you must pick between the SQL Storage Providers, the recommended one for testing and lite deployments is [SQLite3](../../configuration/storage/sqlite.md) and the recommended one for production deployments otherwise is [PostgreSQL](../../configuration/storage/postgres.md).